amar-laksh/amar-laksh.github.io/content/posts/2021-10-15-stop-trying-to-compile-code.md

 ![Compiling xkcd](https://imgs.xkcd.com/comics/compiling.png)

-Now, you know this picture but what you don't know is
+Now, you know this picture but what I want you to consider is a deeper context of this picture.